OpenScienceMOOC/Module-2-Open-Collaboration/README.md

-# Module 2: Collaborative Platforms
+# Module 2: Open Collaboration

 ## Rationale <a name="Rationale"></a>